Migrating data to Managed Service for ClickHouse® using ClickHouse®

 -

-SELECT create_table_query FROM system.tables WHERE database = '<name_of_DB_to_migrate>';For example, you might have a database named
+SELECT create_table_query FROM system.tables WHERE database = '<name_of_DB_to_migrate>';For example, your database named

-db1with a list of tasks stored in a table namedtasks.
+db1stores a table namedtaskswith the list of tasks.
 The response to your query will look as follows:CREATE TABLE db1.tasks (`task_id` Int32, `title` String, `start_date` Date, `due_date` Date, `priority` Int8 DEFAULT 3, `description` String) ENGINE = MergeTree PRIMARY KEY tuple(task_id) ORDER BY tuple(task_id) SETTINGS index_granularity = 8192; -

-Connect to the target Managed Service for ClickHouse® cluster and create a new table using the DDL statement you received earlier.
+Connect to the target Managed Service for ClickHouse® cluster and create a new table using the statement text you got earlier.

 If the source cluster did not use replicas, while the target cluster does, switch to a Replicated table engine.